postsharp/postsharp-emails/metalama-email-course/70-custom-logging-aspect.md.md

 # Creating Aspects: Meaningful Logging

-In an earlier article, we demonstrated a simple example of logging, which involved noting the name of a method being called.
-Now, we're going to delve deeper into logging and describe more options available to you when creating your own aspects.
+In a previous article, we demonstrated a simple example of logging, which involved recording the name of a method being called.
+Now, we're going to delve deeper into logging and explain more options available to you when creating your own aspects.

-In this example, we'll log not just the method name being called, but also any parameters (with their types) that are being passed into it, and any return value if relevant.
+In this example, we'll log not just the method name being called, but also any parameters (along with their types) that are being passed into it, and any return value, if relevant.

 For now, we'll continue to output the messages to the console as strings.
 To facilitate their creation, we'll create an interpolated string builder that we can use in our aspect.